Tecumseh, Huron n.d.

 The parallel between the two chiefs leads to another analogy: the identity of the “tragic hero” who experiences both triumph and adversity.
 Vincent here expresses his sense of identity with a heroic Native figure, apparently finding a significant kinship in the historical experiences and mythic stature of Tecumseh, just as he is said to have done with the Prince of Wales.

-The feeling of solidarity and brotherhood among the communities of the Seven Nations was undoubtedly a contributing factor in Vincent’s homage to the Pawnee chief; another was the parallel he was able to draw between the fate of the Pawnee community and that of Jeune-Lorette, as Anne-Marie (Blouin) Sioui suggests:
+The feeling of solidarity and brotherhood among the communities of the Seven Nations was undoubtedly a contributing factor in Vincent’s homage to the Shawnee chief; another was the parallel he was able to draw between the fate of the Shawnee community and that of Jeune-Lorette, as Anne-Marie (Blouin) Sioui suggests:

 Vincent’s revival of the figure of Tecumseh is interesting: it suggests that the artist felt a certain empathy with the famous chief, whose anxieties and destiny bore a resemblance to those of the Huron community in his village, who were themselves in the midst of an all-out struggle to keep or reclaim their territory and yet, at the same time, fought beside the British at such engagements as the Battle of the Chateauguay in 1813.